 - Notice to Building Official – This form is required with permit submission.
 It notifies the building department that the project will include a private provider.
 It’s also typically signed by the owner or the owner’s agent, which in turn complies with the F.S.
 553.791 requirements for using a private provider.

-- Request for Certificate of Occupancy or Certificate of Completion (Certificate of Compliance from the private provider)- upon completion of the project and a final certificate of completion or request for certificate of occupancy must be submitted to the building official.
-See subsection (12)
+- Request for Certificate of Occupancy or Certificate of Completion (Certificate of Compliance from the private provider) – upon completion of the project and a final certificate of completion or request for a certificate of occupancy must be submitted to the building official.
+See subsection (12).

 Understanding the process using a private provider: